Start by unplugging your micro:bit.

 Finally, click the Open button.
 A console will show up now:

-If you type on this console, the TX (red) LED on the Serial module should blink.
-Each key stroke should make the LED blink once.
+If you type on this console, the yellow LED on top of the micro:bit will blink.
+Each keystroke should make the LED blink once.
 Note that the console won't echo back what you type so the screen will remain blank.